DMatsliyah/DMatsliyah.github.io/_projects/T4SS.md

 </div>

 #### Tools and methods used for analysis
-Beyond analyses done using R and
-Include R, Python, Linux and linux based tools (PHYLIP, sequence alignment and such). mention online domain analyses services very briefly in non-biological manner.
+Beyond analyses done using R, designated tools for sequence analyses were used in this work.
+Web-based apps like [InterProScan](https://www.ebi.ac.uk/interpro/), for classification of protein families.
+[BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), a sequence alignment tool.
+And other offline, linux based applications as [MAFFT sequence alignment program](https://mafft.cbrc.jp/alignment/server/) and [PHYLIP program suite, for phylogenetic analyses](https://phylipweb.github.io/phylip/).

 ### Results

 #### Copy from thesis
 #### Yes that includes the heatmap.
 I don't know how it will fit though
 #### and such and such